 Admission to the program is contingent upon good academic standing and acceptance by the department.
-A grade of C or above is required in transfer credit in all chemistry, mathematics, and physics courses.
+A grade of C or above is required for transfer credit in all chemistry, mathematics, and physics courses.
 A maximum of one required chemistry course with a grade of D earned at Chicago State University will be accepted.
 Once enrolled in this option, all remaining chemistry courses must be taken at CSU.
 Any exceptions must have prior approval from the Chemistry Curriculum Committee.

-Completion of 120 semester hours of work: 30 hours in general education (refer to liberal arts curriculum outline), consisting of 9 hours in humanities, 9 hours in the social sciences, 6 hours in a single foreign language, and 6 hours in composition;45 hours in chemistry; 10 hours in biology; 21 hours in supportive courses; 7 hours in chemistry or biology electives selected with the approval of a chemistry academic advisor; and 7 hours in general electives.
+Completion of 120 semester hours of work: 30 hours in general education (refer to the College of Arts and Sciences General Education Requirements; note that the mathematics, and natural sciences, computer science, and mathematics general education requirements are embedded in the supportive courses for the major), consisting of 9 hours in humanities, 9 hours in the social sciences, 6 hours in a single foreign language, and 6 hours in composition; 47-48 hours in chemistry; 12-14 hours in biology; 21-22 hours of supportive courses; 5 hours in chemistry, physics, or biology electives selected with the approval of a chemistry academic advisor; and 1-5 hours of general electives.